KxPlayer/2021-fall-cs160-normal-brownie/carfinder/Documentation README.md

 To build the website, navigate to the carfinder directory in the console/command prompt and run “mvnw spring-boot:run” without quotes.
 If there is any problem, then it will let you know.
 Else, the website should be up and running at localhost:8080/.
 Check the user guide to see how the website works.

+Docker
+The Dockerfile is currently stored in carfinder/docker/ Before you build the image with the Dockerfile, you must create the jar file with ./mvnw clean package The dockerfile builds the image using the jar file in carfinder/target/ When you run the docker image, you should map the host port to the container's port 8080. docker run -p 8080:8080 carfinder